 To get by in the local language, start a language course in Duolingo.
 It's a fast, easy and fun way to learn anything from a few basic words and phrases all the way to full fluency.

-17. load language cards
+17. load language translations

 18. research restaurants